dongguanting/DPA-RAG/README.md

 **Reranker-LLM Alignment:** We fine-tune a reranker with multi-grained tasks to achieve alignment between the retriever and LLMs.

-**LLM Self-Alignment:** Prior to the standard SFT stage, we introduce a pre-alignment phase to help LLMs capture preference-aligned knowledge.
+**LLM Self-Alignment:** Before SFT stage, we introduce a pre-alignment phase to help LLMs capture preference-aligned knowledge.

 <img width="1302" alt="image" src="https://github.com/dongguanting/DPA-RAG/assets/60767110/fde07a6a-fa0d-4099-a6f8-0d16782b7ec4">